amendx/amendx/readme.md

 ![code-baby](https://i.pinimg.com/originals/c3/2b/fa/c32bfa16bcf864e478d3ddfe32440268.gif)
 > This is my QA ... we're testing some new features..... :dizzy:

 But let's talk about *moi*!
-My name is Amanda and I'm front-end developer.
+My name is Amanda and I'm a front-end developer.
-Also, I'm a huge fan of sports, cats and **coooooofffeeeeee** :coffee:.
+I'm  also a huge fan of sports, cats and **coooooofffeeeeee** :coffee:.

-A full-time open-hearted :purple_heart:, free-minded :sunglasses: and cat-lover person :kissing_cat:
+A full-time open-hearted :purple_heart:, free-minded :sunglasses: and cat-lover person. :kissing_cat:

  - :green_heart: In love with **CSS & JavaScript**
- - :ghost: A built-in jorney with _Angular, Vue.js and React_.
-Gosh, I love those guys.
+ - :ghost: Co-working with _Angular, Vue.js and React_.
+Gosh, I love these guys.
- - :bicyclist: Biking around this world learning on how to always get to the point.
+ - :bicyclist: Biking around this world learning how to always get to the point.
- - :recycle: We're far away from perfection, actually we're closer to the edge, but always smiling and making the best out of it.
+ - :recycle: Far away from perfection, but geting there.
+Always smiling and making the best out of it.
  - :sparkles: @codepwr on instagram: tips for beginners and support for women in technology.
-Support woman who code**, actually, support **_anyone_** who code! but of course we **can do it**.
+Support women who code **, actually, support **_anyone_** who codes!
+But of course we **can do it**.